mimakte/Tasks/README.md

 Instructions for running this Java program.
 1. install jdk- version "21.0.2"
 2. open a code editor like "eclipse ide"
-3. copy the code from 'task.java'
+3. copy the code from 'main.java'
 5."run" the code